(It’s Not) All About Olivia: A Study in Citations, Retroactive & Otherwise

 Shabat shalom.

 Obligation.
 Honor.
 Reckoning.
 Redemption.
-These are all words that have both a moral meaning a money meaning.
+These are all words that have both a moral meaning and a money meaning.

 Today’s Torah reading comes from Parshat Tzav.
 Tzav means oblige.
 It has the same root as mitzvah. s/ Tzav is an absolutely *riveting* passage that goes back over how to perform five different ritual offerings that were already described in last week’s parsha, but this time with more attention to the role of the priest.
 But seriously, Parshat Tzav must be important because it is a list of instructions and Torah means instruction.
 The ritual for each offering begins with, zot torat ha: now this is the torah of… And, more-or-less, the description of each offering is punctuated with, kadosh kedushim hu: it is a holiest holy portion, referring to the part of the offering that goes to the priest.